-Thomas's determination also helped her earn a black belt in karate after she was out of the Army and working for a
+Thomas's determination also helped her earn a black belt in karate after she was out of the Army and working for a bank in Minnesota.

 "A friend said I was too old to do it, so it became a dare for me," explains Thomas.
 "I went to a strict Korean school, so I had to work hard for that black belt.
 It wasn't given to me."